-The ballot for the 2019 London Marathon closed on Friday and if you’re one of the many people who have applied for a place, your attention will be turning towards your training plans should you be successful at securing your spot on the starting line.
+The ballot for the 2019 London Marathon has now closed and if you’re one of the many people who have applied for a place, your attention will be turning towards your training plans should you be successful at securing your spot on the starting line.

 Of course, there are alternatives closer to home including marathons right here in Perthshire.
 The Strathearn Marathon, Loch Rannoch Marathon and Highland Perthshire Marathon all take place in our very region and given the stunning scenery we are blessed with around these parts, I’d say they trump running past Westminster or Buckingham Palace any day.